MoseleyBioinformaticsLab/nmrstarlib/docs/guide.rst

 Description
 ~~~~~~~~~~~

-:mod:`nmrstarlib` provides a simple Python interface for the parsing and manipulating
+:mod:`nmrstarlib` package provides a simple Python interface for parsing and
-data stored in NMR-STAR format files used by Biological Magnetic Resonance Bank (BMRB_).
+manipulating data stored in NMR-STAR format files used by Biological Magnetic
+Resonance Bank (BMRB_) for archival of Nuclear Magnetic Resonance (NMR)
+experimental data.

+Also the nmrstarlib package provides facilities to convert NMR-STAR formatted files
+into their equivalent JSONized (JavaScript Object Notation, an open-standard format that
+uses human-readable text to transmit data objects consisting of attribute-value pairs)
+representation and visa versa.

+In addition, the nmrstarlib package provides facilities to visualize chemical shift data.

 Installation
 ~~~~~~~~~~~~